Tall-Ship Sailing and Seamanship

 WoodenBoat School invites you to join Jane Ahlfeld and Capt.
 Barry King for a week of experiential instruction aboard one of Penobscot Bay’s legendary tall ships, the schooner MARY DAY.
 Launched in 1962 and rebuilt during the winter of 1999/2000, the schooner is 90′ on deck, 125′ sparred length, displaces 96 tons, and carries 5,200 sq. ft. of canvas with more sails than any other windjammer on the bay.
 She is a big, pure sailing vessel, designed and rigged along the lines of a traditional coasting schooner, but built with comfort and safety in mind.

 Like any windjammer cruise, we will get ashore each day to walk, stretch, and explore.
 There will be time at night to enjoy some traditional sailor’s songs and relax under the stars.
-Great food is the hallmark of any windjammer cruise to satisfy the hardiest appetites, including a Maine lobster picnic.
+Great food is the hallmark of any windjammer cruise to satisfy the hardiest appetites and includes a Maine lobster picnic.